Skip to Main Content

 To get to your Zotero settings, choose this path...

-• Zotero main menu (upper left) > Edit > Preferences
+• On a PC: Zotero main menu (upper left) > Edit > Settings

 At the very least, you should click on the "Sync" tab.